steaks/leo-query/docs/next/guide/setupWithNextJs.md

 ### 2. Create a React Context to Hold the Store

-Create a React context using Leo Query's `createStoreContext`.
+Create a React Context using Leo Query's `createStoreContext`.
 This function will create the context, provider, and hooks to access the store.

 ```typescript
 //provider.tsx